Updated: Nov 12, 2020

 Paul, as recorded in his letter to the Romans 16: 1-2

 As Paul stayed in Corinth around A.D.
-57, over 740 miles by land and by sea from Rome, he realized the early church in that city was riven with dissent between the Jewish and Gentile Christians.
+57, over 740 miles by land and by sea from Rome, he was informed that the early Roman church was riven with dissent between the Jewish and Gentile Christians.
 The newly installed 20 year old Roman Emperor, Nero, had recently readmitted the Jews after having been expelled by the previous Emperor, Claudius.
-This is the same Nero who would later enthusiastically torture the Christians spread throughout his empire, even lighting his garden parties with burning Christian human torches.
+This is the same mad Nero who would later sadistically torture the Christians spread throughout his empire, even lighting his garden parties with burning Christian human torches.

 With the Jewish Christians out of Rome, the Gentile Christians had flourished, effectively organizing and growing many of the house churches around the city.
 Now with their return, many of the Jews were trying to force their customs and traditions onto the Gentile Christians.
 Even though he had never been to Rome himself, Paul recognized the importance of the church in that city and wanted to extinguish any chance of a split.
 He also dearly needed the support from the churches in Rome for his long-planned journey to Spain.
 And so, the apostle Paul, with the assistance of Tiberius, transcribed his magnus opus, his letter to the Romans.